Skip to main content

 An Early Repayment Charge is payable when you repay part or all of your mortgage over a specified limit.

-Written by April Stephenson
+Written by Tanisha Anand

-Updated over a week ago
+Updated over 6 months ago

 An Early Repayment Charge (ERC) is payable when you pay back part or all of your mortgages over the limit we specify during your application.
 This is known as an overpayment threshold.